SAML-Toolkits/python-saml/README.md

 If our environment requires sign or encrypt support, the certs folder may contain the x509 cert and the private key that the SP will use:

 * sp.crt The public cert of the SP
-* sp.key The privake key of the SP
+* sp.key The private key of the SP

 Or also we can provide those data in the setting file at the 'x509cert' and the privateKey' json parameters of the 'sp' element.